-As a mentor, you would prepare a small project that fits within the work of your laboratory, which your intern can use as the subject of a short final paper and presentation.
-The project can be planned before the intern arrives, or may be negotiated between you and your intern in the first few days of the program.
-Your intern will work on the project for five weeks.
+As a mentor, you would prepare a small project that fits within the work of your laboratory, which your student can use as the subject of a research paper and presentation.
+The project can be planned before the student arrives, or may be negotiated between you and your student in the first few days of the program.
+Your students will work on the project for five weeks.
 For 2023 the dates are July 3 – August 11 and the program will return to an in-person format.
 At the conclusion of this internship participants write a journal-article style manuscript and give oral presentations of their work to their peers and mentors at the NYU GSTEM symposium.

 The mentorship experience is intended to take students through an abbreviated process of scientific research.
 Students who have completed an internship typically emerge with a renewed dedication to the pursuit of a scientific career, along with a deeper appreciation for research.

 NYU GSTEM staff will provide support for the participants.
-We will have tutors who can help fill in background information that the intern may lack.
+We will have course assistants who can help fill in background information that the student may lack.
 We have staff who support the students in writing their papers and giving their presentations.
 We also have staff who encourage the students emotionally and help them understand the world of university research that they are participants in.
 We invite you and your laboratory staff to join us in all these endeavors.